-- A. The U.S. Department of Agriculture, Natural Resources Conservation Service (NRCS), provides technical and financial assistance to private landowners, State and local units of government, Tribes, other Federal agencies, and international governments through a partnership effort to conserve, maintain, and enhance natural resources and the environment. - B. The Department of the Army (DA) Civil Works mission through the U.S. Army Corps of Engineers (USACE) provides planning, design, and construction services to civil and military customers, and other agencies, worldwide.
+- A. The U.S. Department of Agriculture, Natural Resources Conservation Service (NRCS), provides technical and financial assistance to private landowners, State and local units of government, Tribes, and other Federal agencies, and technical assistance to international governments through a partnership effort to conserve, maintain, and enhance natural resources and the environment. - B. The Department of the Army (DA) Civil Works mission through the U.S. Army Corps of Engineers (USACE) provides planning, design, and construction services to civil and military customers, and other agencies, worldwide.
 The USACE also develops, manages, and protects water and related land resources. - C. The NRCS and USACE (subsequently referred to as the Agencies) both have responsibilities for carrying out policies and programs that address water and related natural resources issues.
-Both Agencies recognize that the policies, programs, plans, and activities that are used to carry out their respective responsibilities may significantly affect the other agency. - D. There are often opportunities for Federal agencies, such as the Agencies, to cooperate under their respective jurisdictions.
-Opportunities also exist for the Agencies to provide each other with needed technical expertise.
-Cooperative management and technical assistance efforts can help: improve resources management and protection; improve public services; provide a better understanding of the Agencies' goals, objectives, and programs; and help minimize conflicts. - E. Each Agency retains full responsibility and authority to execute and accomplish their programs.
+Both Agencies recognize that the policies, programs, plans and activities that are used to carry out their respective responsibilities may significantly affect the other agency and those they serve. - D. There are often opportunities for Federal agencies, such as the Agencies, to cooperate under their respective jurisdictions.
+Opportunities also exist for the Agencies to provide each other with needed services and technical expertise.
+Cooperative management and technical assistance efforts can help: improve resources management and protection; improve public services, provide a better understanding of the Agencies' goals, objectives, and programs; and help minimize misunderstandings and conflicts. - E. Each Agency retains full responsibility and authority to execute and accomplish its programs.
 All duties and commitments described herein are contingent on the availability and administrative allocation of funding.
-Nothing in this document shall be construed as authorizing either agency to provide any goods or services to the other agency.
+Nothing in this document shall be construed as committing either agency to provide any goods or services to the other agency.

-II.
-Purpose

-The purpose of the Partnership Agreement between the Agencies and the associated Partnership Principles is to:
+II Purpose of the Partnership Agreement and the associated Partnership Principles: